Student Exchange Programme

 |Year of Study

-At the time of exchange, students should complete at least one year of study in undergraduate programme at CityU.
+At the time of exchange, students should have completed at least one year of study in undergraduate programme at CityU.

-At the time of exchange, students should complete at least one semester of study in postgraduate programme at CityU.
+At the time of exchange, students should have completed at least one semester of study in postgraduate programme at CityU.

 |English Language Proficiency

-Students must meet one of the following minimum requirements, unless they apply for programmes that are conducted in Chinese language at partner institutions in the mainland and Taiwan:
+Students must meet one of the following minimum requirements, unless they apply for programmes that are conducted in Chinese language at partner institutions in the mainland or Taiwan:

 - A minimum TOEFL total score of 79 (iBT) or 550 (paper-based test)